cuihujun/docs/murano/get-started/README.md

 # Getting Started with Murano

-Exosite provides example templates to help you quickly create Products and Solutions on Murano.
-This includes everything you need to set up a Product, connect a physical device (or device simulator), interact with device data on a custom dashboard, and deploy a fully customizable front-end web application Solution.
+Exosite provides example templates to help you quickly create products and solutions on Murano.
+This includes everything you need to set up a product, connect a physical device (or device simulator), interact with device data on a custom dashboard, and deploy a fully customizable front-end web application solution.
 When finished, you will have a complete end-to-end IoT application deployed on Exosite’s Murano platform.

-## CREATE A PRODUCT
+# Create a Product

 In this section, you will create a connected lightbulb from the provided example templates.
 Choose an example template below based on whether you will use software-simulated devices, a SparkFun ESP8266 Thing Dev Board, or manual API commands.